Table of Contents

 Review of MyTrueAncestry Products

-These samples are found in academic databases around the world.
+These samples are found in academic databases around the world, many dating back to historical archaeological dig sites.
 The MyTrueAncestry.com DNA ancestry test uses those reference populations to connect modern-day humans to ancient civilizations.

 - Footman ($37): For the smallest upgrade, users get 10 extra (20 total) ancient sample matches and results that don’t expire.
 The relationship charts also get a boost from 2D to 3D for more complex but powerful visualization.